The Genuine Article

 ‘Flaws should be cherished not hidden.
 For every crack, chip and missing piece is a moment preserved in time; there to remind us that life, no matter how brief or imperfect, is the most precious gift we are given.
 The bowl is stronger for having been broken and person who broke it all the wiser for it.’Zarek, Book One of The Crystal Keeper

-Exposing your vulnerabilities and admitting your failures isn’t a sign of weakness.
+Exposing your vulnerabilities and acknowledging your failures isn’t a sign of weakness.
 It’s mark of strength and courage.
 Personal growth comes from accepting yourself as you are – the good, the bad and the ugly – and making peace with the pieces that your ingrained beliefs have falsely taught you were flawed.

 The universe is not outside of you.
 Look inside yourself; everything that you want, you already are.Rumi

 That has been my biggest lesson and the standout moment of last year.
 2020 didn’t break me.
 It revealed through all the nicks and scratches it dealt me the light I’ve kept hidden inside.

 In 2021, and for every year thereafter, I plan to use its gold lustre to transform me into a stronger, healthier, happier version of myself.